Dr. Natalia R. Rivera, DSW, LCSW, CADC

 What do you attribute your success to?

 I attribute my success primarily to earning my doctorate, a milestone I pursued to make a meaningful impact on education and to advance my profession.
-Along the way, I was fortunate to have the guidance of two key mentors who shaped my journey: a brigade arm major who supported my military career, and Ms. Gail Bennett, who introduced me to military social work and profoundly influenced my professional growth.
+Along the way, I was fortunate to have the guidance of two key mentors who shaped my journey: An Army Brigade Command Sergeant Major, Mr. Curtis Collins, who supported my military career, and Ms. Gail Bennett, LCSW, who introduced me to military social work and profoundly influenced my professional growth.

 What advice would you give to young women entering your industry?